Soul-1106/SmartCampusSensorAndRoomManagementAPI/README.md

 ### Question 2

 **You implemented this filtering using @QueryParam.
 Contrast this with an alterna- **You implemented this filtering using @QueryParam.
-Contrast this with an alternative design where the type is part of the URL path (e.g., /api/v1/sensors/type/CO2).
+Contrast this with an alterna-tive design where the type is part of the URL path (e.g., /api/v1/sensors/type/CO2).
 Why is the query parameter approach generally considered superior for filtering and searching collections?**

 ### Answer